Membership

 Give your share to a friend or neighbor.
 When they come, they should go to the member table and give your name.
 Let them know it’s BYOB (bring your own bag)!
 If you are unable to send someone in your stead, we will give your share to the food pantry at the end of the day.

 We need to be out of the space that the Church so graciously lends to us by 7PM.
-Our food pantry partners arrive at 6:40PM to collect our surplus produce.
-Therefore we must start closing down promptly by 6:30PM.
-When you know that you will be late, please text us by 6:15PM so we can set aside your share as we close down the site.
+To do so, we must begin closing down promptly at 6:30PM, breaking down our setup, and packing up our surplus produce for the food pantry.
+If you are running late, please text us by 6:15PM so that we can set aside your share as we close down the site.

 We have a ‘swap bin’ where we put a bunch of different veggies at the beginning of pickup, and then members can look through what’s available in the swap bin and exchange a vegetable they are not taking with a vegetable they prefer.